Forsakringskassan/template-jar-api-generate/README.md

-# JAR Client Template
+# JAR API Generate Template

-This is a template repository for Java Client projects.
-The idea is to copy this repository when creating new Java Client projects.
-Or just as an example of a client, when we need to generate a client inside an application.
+This template shows how to generate code from an API.
+Typically to create a client or to create a server by implementing generated interfaces.

 ## Gradle